simonambridge/Storage_Volumes_Comparison_Cassandra_vs_Oracle/README.md

 </pre>
 <br>
 <h2>Check Volumes In Oracle</h2>
-At this point we have loaded the CSV source data (1.6 GB, 6.1 million rows) into an Oracle table.
+At this point we have loaded the CSV source data (1.6 GB, 6.1 million rows) into a table in Oracle.
-We need to find out how big is it?
+We need to find out - how big is it?

 <h3>What Objects Have We Created?</h3>
 What objects does bulk_load own - the system dictionary table DBA_TABLES will tell us: